Crisis management

 How not to handle crisis communications

-If you would like to find out how it should be done clink on the Commanding the Crisis event link
+If you would like to find out how it should be done get in touch!

 For more details on our events, workshops and industry development work, as well as the general activities of the Continuity Forum please contact us directly on +44 208 993 1599 or mail us HERE!